kurealnum/non-profit-link/SETUP.md

 # Setup

-Make sure you have Python 3.10 and NPM installed.
+Make sure you have Python 3.10 installed.
 Also, I'm assuming that you're working out of Windows PowerShell.
 If you aren't, the following commands might be a little bit different.

 If you're working out of Windows CMD instead, the commands should _barely_ be different.